textpattern/textpattern.github.io/faqs/ive-installed-textpattern-now-what.md

 Every article has its own unique page and URL, usually called an *individual article page* or *permlink page*.
 URL modes are configurable, but it often looks like @http://example.com/mysection/123/my-article-title@.

-To write a new article, go to *content > write* in the Textpattern administration panel.
+To write a new article, go to *content > write* in the Textpattern panel.
 To edit or remove existing articles, go to *content > articles*.

 *Page Templates*